 - The student is required to make quantitative progress toward program completion.
-To be making satisfactory progress, a student must attend at least 85% of the scheduled class hours on a cumulative basis during any given period. - The student's academic average is reviewed to determine qualitative progress.
-The minimum requirement is a 70% grade average, which also specifically requires scoring a minimum grade of 70 on each individual written module and grade of 100 on each individual performance module required, at the conclusion of each evaluation period.
+To be making satisfactory progress, a student must attend at least 90% of the scheduled class hours on a cumulative basis during any given period. - The student's academic average is reviewed to determine qualitative progress.
+The minimum requirement is a 70% grade average at the conclusion of each evaluation period.

 Title IV Students: Students enrolled in the 900 Hour Advanced Welding program and using federal student aid will be measured for financial aid SAP (FA SAP) at 450 scheduled hours.
-Failure to meet FA SAP standards at the 450 hour Financial Aid evaluation point will result in the student being placed on FA Warning for the next payment period.
+Failure to meet FA SAP standards at the 450-hour Financial Aid evaluation point will result in the student being placed on FA Warning for the next payment period.
 Students will remain eligible for Title IV funds for the next payment period while on FA Warning.